ulflulfl/hints/ptouch/P-Touch-Cable-Markers.md

 ### Cable Flag

-!["cable flag" printed by the PT-E110](./images/label_circuit_flag.jpg) *"cable flag" printed by the PT-E110*
+!["cable flag" printed by the PT-E110](./images/label_circuit_flag.jpg) *"cable flag" printed by the PT-E110 on 12 mm tape*

 The PT-E550W manual suggests: